 The above logic is not based solely on that portion of the legal and other proceedings cost principle.
 Indeed, it is supported elsewhere in the legal and other proceeding cost principle such as the definition of "costs" which means costs "incurred before, during, and after commencement of a judicial or administrative proceeding".
 Thus, the determining criteria to cost allowability is not whether the price adjustment is a "claim" but how the resolution of a disputed claim is being pursued.

 Despite a controversial history where all kinds of decisions have been rendered, the interpretation in more recent times, since the mid 1990s, of whether a contractor's settlement costs are allowable has turned on exactly that--how the resolution of a disputed claim is being pursued.
-In other words, is it being pursued in hopes of settlement as part of contract negotiation or is it being pursued to by-pass the contract administration process and prepare for resolution of the issue before a judicial forum or administrative board.
+In other words, is it being pursued in hopes of settlement as part of contract administration or is it being pursued to by-pass the contract administration process and prepare for resolution of the issue before a judicial forum or administrative board.
 In case of the former, the costs are allowable?
 In the case of the latter, the costs are unallowable.

 Thus, it makes no difference if the claim is certified and a contracting officer's final decision requested, which is all too often required before the government gives a contractor’s price adjustment proposal any consideration.
 It also makes no difference if the settlement effort actually fails.
 Instead, what matters is how the effort was being pursued and whether it was pursued for settlement as part of contract administration or if it was pursued for resolution before a judicial or administrative forum.
 (For further information about the disputes process see the section below on the Disputes Process).